hussainzs/music-player/README.md

 # Music Player App

-This is a music player project built with HTML, CSS, and vanilla JavaScript.
+This is a music player project built with HTML, CSS, and JavaScript.
 It allows users to browse and play a pre-installed collection of songs by interacting with the GUI.
 The app features a responsive design and a minimalist interface.

 ## Features